eksctl-io/eksctl/userdocs/src/usage/cluster-upgrade.md

 ```

 !!!note
-    First run is in plan mode, if you are happy with the proposed changes, re-run with `--approve`.
+    You should see only one nodegroup here, if you see more - read the next section.

 Create new nodegroup: